|

 6am: Alarm rings.
 Wake up tired & cranky.

 6.15am: Brush Teeth.
-Try to practice a speech in front of the mirror but I'm too depressed to even look
+Try to practice a speech in front of the mirror but I'm too depressed to even look at myself.

 7am: Clean up rotting leftovers.
 Prepare breakfast.